OctopusDeployLabs/SpaceCloner/docs/UseCase-MigrateFromSelfHostedToCloud.md

 The other options are:
 - `OverwriteExistingVariables` - set to `true` to match your local instance.
 Any new variable found will be added.
 - `OverwriteExistingCustomStepTemplates` - Set to `true` so all step templates are cloned from the source instance.
-- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `true` to add all variables.
 - `OverwriteExistingLifecyclesPhases` - Set to `true` to keep the lifecycles in sync.
 - `CloneProjectChannelRules` - set to `true` as you'll want to include the channel rules with the project.
 - `CloneTeamUserRoleScoping` - set to `true` as you'll want to include all the scoped permissions with the teams.